fhelms8/Fighting_Fire_with_Data_Grp-Prj/README.md

-## About the Project
+## Overview

-The Texas Outdoors and Nature Department has recently received an additional $10 million in state funding for wildfire prevention.
-The department has hired our firm to help make an informed decision about where to best invest their funds.
+The Texas Outdoors and Nature Department have recently received an additional $10 million in state funding for wildfire prevention.
+The department has hired our firm to help decide where to invest their funds best.

-Our goal is to develop a web application that will provide a data overview and a set of results based on historical data that can be used as a resource to set priorities in prevention planning of wildfires in Texas.
+Our goal is to develop a web application to compile and display relevant historical data for chief staff.
+In addition, we will provide insights and recommendations based on the initial analysis.

 ## Considerations
-- Education and Marketing: Which audience is best suited to receive wildfire prevention education?
+- **Education and Marketing:** Which audience is best suited to receive wildfire prevention education?
-- Law Enforcement: Would an increase in penalties create positive change?
+- **Law Enforcement:** Would an increase in penalties create positive change?
-- Area/Regions of Concern: Which locations would benefit the most from the deployment of preventative measures?
+- **Area/Regions of Concern:** Which locations would benefit the most from the deployment of preventative measures?
-- Prediction: Are there significant changes in the intensity, speed, or size of wildfires?
+- **Prediction:** Are there significant changes in the intensity, speed, or size of wildfires?

 <p align="right">(<a href="#top">back to top</a>)</p>